tektutor/kubernetes-may-2021/Day2/3NodeClusterSetup/README.md

-# Installing your 3-Node Kubernetes Cluster in OnPrem Servers.
+## Installing your 3-Node Kubernetes Cluster in OnPrem Servers

 #### Disable Virtual Memory (swap parition) in Master and Worker Nodes
 ```